debayan-datta/Preservation-of-Topology-Using-Deep-Image-Segmentation/README.md

 Actual link of the code of the final models are given in the readme file in ultimate folder

 # Acknowledgement
+This work was under the Summer Research Fellowship Program offered by Indian Academy of Sciences.<br>
+Project Supervisor: Dr Amit Chattopadhyay, Assistant Professor, International Institute of Information Technology, Bengaluru,<br>
+HuXiaoling worked on to find the continuous loss function that can be incorpotated in the network.
+You can find it [here](https://github.com/HuXiaoling/TopoLoss).
-This work was under the Summer Research Fellowship Program offered by Indian Academy of Sciences Project Superviso: Dr Amit Chattopadhyay, Assistant Professor, International Institute of Information Technology, Bengaluru HuXiaoling worked on https://github.com/HuXiaoling/TopoLoss.
-You can see their repository.
-You will be needed recompile Persistence.so file in order to run TDFMain.py wrapped as a static library.
+Inroder to find the topological loss you will be needed recompile Persistence.so file in order to run TDFMain.py wrapped as a static library.

 # Methodology
 N implementation file contains only 1 sort of implementation of the Persistence Homology concept with Neural Networks.